 A small, intimate and friendly cafe/bar that also serves as a rotating gallery decked out with paintings, ceramics, glassware, angels and other little trinkets.
 They’re all for sale, and best of all you can tank back some caffeine while mulling over what from the walls will end up in your suitcase.
 The clientele is a unique and authentic mix of people from the neighbourhood, tourists staying in the upstairs guestrooms, and gruff, off-duty cabbies.
 There’s also a stack of boardgames and the choice of beers outdoes many of Kraków’s better known bars, with a range of local liquids and microbrews that will leave you with furry memories of Poland.

-Legend has it that the Indalo was a ghost that could hold and carry a rainbowin his hands (thus the arch over the head of the man).
-The Indalo has been adopted as the official symbol in the province of Almeria.
-The Indalo symbol is used as a lucky charm in the Almería region also.
-It has been customary to paint the Indalo symbol on the front of houses and businesses to protect them from evil.
+Legend has it that the Indalo was a ghost that could hold and carry a rainbow in his hands (thus the arch over the head of the man).
+The symbol has been adopted as the official emblem of the Almería, where it’s also used as a lucky charm in.
+It is a custom to paint the Indalo symbol on the front of houses and businesses to protect them from evil.